Appendix · reference

 export GSK_RENDERER=cairo

-Without it GTK4 fails or renders garbage on scfb.
-GTK3 apps already default to Cairo on X11 and don’t need it.
+GTK3 apps usually default to Cairo and do not need it.

 Sxmo as the reference

-What we can’t steal from sxmo: the dwm patches (we use i3), callaudiod (Linux-only audio daemon — we’ll use sndio/OSS), ModemManager/mmcli (replaced with direct AT commands), pipewire (Linux-only).
+What we can’t steal from sxmo: the dwm patches (we use Sway), callaudiod (Linux-only audio daemon — we’ll use sndio/OSS), ModemManager/mmcli (replaced with direct AT commands), pipewire (Linux-only).

 Telephony stack: AT commands, not ModemManager

 FreeBSD has no ModemManager, so we talk directly to the EG25-G over USB serial.
-The modem exposes four ports:
+After mise run modem:power:phone, u3g0 exposes five ports:

 DevicePurpose